alexirpan/alexirpan.github.io/research.md

 abilities.

 I have no publications, and one submission which will get rejected with high probability.
 (I estimate 98% reject chance.)
-So, instead this page contains anything I've done that is "researchy".
+This is pretty poor!
+So for just this once, I'm going to sell any researchy things I've done, like final projects for graduate level classes and the like.
+We cool?
+We cool.

+Items are ordered by my personal pride.

 ---------------------------------------------